AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 The remaining question is this: **When you say `import A.B.C`, from what package does A.B.C come?**.
 Three alternatives are under consideration:

 - Plan A (GHC's current story)
-- Plan B: mention the package in the import
+- Plan B: grafting.
+An enhancement of plan A; see [Frederik Eaton's proposal](package-mounting)
-- Plan C: grafting.
-See [Frederik Eaton's proposal](package-mounting)
+- Plan C: optionally specify the package in the import.
+An alternative to (B).

 ---